Starmute/KORS_rating/README.md

 Within KORS, there are two types of ratings: weighted and unweighted.
 Weighted multiplies each category by a weight value according to its importance, whereas unweighted keeps all categories equal.
 No rating category may exceed the range [0,10] at any time (excepting penalties), and a mathematically calculated value should be restricted to this range if it exceeds it.

+KORS is designed such that a failure in any one category won't harm the others; a truly holistic rating system.
+Without further ado, here is the definition of the standard:

 # Commits per month

 Code activity should be considered critical to project success.
 It is the definition of whether a project is alive or dead.
 We assign it a rating of 3 in the weighted system.